l2and/stack/src/content/processes/learning-workflow.md

 ---
 title: "Project-Based Learning Workflow"
-category: "Personal Growth"
+category: "Personal"
 description: "A practical approach to learning through building meaningful projects, with emphasis on documentation and knowledge sharing"
-tools:
+toolsInvolved: ["Anno", "ChatGPT", "Cursor"]
+steps:
+  - "Project Ideation with Purpose"
+  - "Vision and Scope Definition"
+  - "Research and Exploration"
+  - "Iterative Building and Learning"
+  - "Conscious Documentation"
-  - anno
+  - "Testing and Feedback"
-  - chatgpt
+  - "Knowledge Sharing"
-  - cursor
+  - "Reflection and Integration"
 status: "Active"
 ---